Posted Dec 31, 2019 at 11:00. Revised Apr 24, 2021 at 14:12.

 The Oberlin BOT and administration have smashed the equivalent of 225 Steinway model D9 concert grand pianos so far in their vendetta against Gibson’s Bakery, and they are not done!

 How?
-You spend somebody else’s money to pursue great causes that will look good enough on resumés to obscure the sins that lurk in the shadows.
+You spend somebody else’s money to pursue great causes that will look good enough on resumés and obscure the sins that lurk in the shadows.